Term of the Moment

 used/ subdirectory

-2013kia.html file (Web page)
+2023kia.html file name (Web page)

-Is It a URL or a URI?
+A URL or URI?

 Technically, a URL is a type of uniform resource identifier (URI).
 Since most URIs are URLs, "URL" is the term more commonly heard.
 See URI.